denisenepraunig/tdg_crud_sapwebide/README.md

 The repository is an extract from the tdg folder from the OpenUI5 repository: src/sap.m/test/sap/m/demokit/tdg https://github.com/SAP/openui5

+The application uses the CRUD-able Northwind OData Service for CREATE and READ.

 To quickly get the best practice application up and running:

 * Grab the zip file this repository and import it into the SAP Web IDE